samuel-lucas6/ChaCha20-BLAKE3/README.md

 There are various fixes for this problem, but they all have to be manually implemented, increase the size of the ciphertext, slow down encryption/decryption to some extent, certain approaches are vulnerable to timing attacks, and the better solutions I have seen involve the use of a non-polynomial MAC (e.g. HMAC), meaning you may as well switch to Encrypt-then-MAC, which can provide improved security guarantees, unless maximum performance or a small tag size is critical.

 ChaCha20-BLAKE3 is about the fastest Encrypt-then-MAC combination possible and is even faster than ChaCha20-Poly1305 for large inputs.
-Moreover, the longer tag and commitment properties provide additional security, and the SIV implementation offers a [more secure](https://eprint.iacr.org/2019/1492.pdf) alternative to AES-SIV.
+Moreover, the commitment properties provide additional security, and the SIV implementation offers a [more secure](https://eprint.iacr.org/2019/1492.pdf) alternative to AES-SIV.

 ## Installation
 1. Install the [Sodium.Core](https://www.nuget.org/packages/Sodium.Core) and [Blake3.NET](https://www.nuget.org/packages/Blake3/) NuGet packages for your project in [Visual Studio](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio).